 Since Mr. Margiela's departure, the brand's revenue has likely only grown, considering an array of more mainstream, cash-friendly endeavors that the house has undertaken, such as the collaboration with H&M in 2012; the rebranding and subsequent push for the house's diffusion line, MM6; a collaboration with NYC-based retailer, Opening Ceremony; the introduction of a number of categories under the MMM name, including fragrances in association with L’Oreal, jewelry and other accessories, and home goods.

 It is interesting to ponder what exactly Mr. Margiela, whose first name was somewhat recently been dropped from the house's moniker, thinks of all of the changes the house has undergone, namely, the movement away from the collective design nature of the house, as Galliano has been thrust into the spotlight as the brand’s creative director.

 While most sources were quick to question the commonalities between showman Galliano and his elusive predecessor on the heels of Galliano's appointment, Cathy Horyn noted the similarity between the two, saying: "I think there is a connection between John and Margiela, actually.
 You know, Margiela in his prime was great at making a statement about clothes and what they did or didn’t do.
 He was good at staging a show and John is also great at staging a show, so there is a connection there."

-It would certainly be interesting to reconcile the changes that appear to clash with the underlying ethos of the house with Mr. Margiela's thoughts, but we will likely have to wait a long time for such insight - if we ever get it at all.
+It would certainly be interesting to reconcile some of the changes that could certainly appear to clash with the underlying ethos of the house with Mr. Margiela's thoughts, but we will likely have to wait a long time for such insight - if we ever get it at all.